halenurincedere/react-question-project/README.md

-# Question App - React Quiz Project
+# Question App - React Question Project

 Question App is a fun and interactive quiz game built with React + Vite as part of the Patika+ Frontend Projects.
 It features a 10-question journey with colorful visuals, delayed answer options for suspense, and a playful result screen to show how you did — all wrapped in a clean, responsive design.